solanoctua/Camera-Calibration/README.md

 Additionally, check the individual re-projection errors of the images.
 If an image’s re-projection error is significantly higher than the mean, it may be an outlier.
 This could be due to concentrating too many images in one part of the frame.
 For example, if 10 images have the checkerboard at the center, then the 11th image with the checkerboard near the corners might become an outlier, disrupting the model constructed by the other images.
 However, if one image is an outlier, this indicates that the distortion model is not representing some part of the camera frame well.
 This should be detected by judging the straightness of lines in the undistorted images.
 Another possibility is an issue with the image itself, which should be detected during manual corner inspection.

 If all drawn corners are fine but the undistorted images still appear incorrect, the problem is likely not with corner detection.

-Once the calibration process is complete, the distortion can be modeled using the `VisualizePinholeDistortionModel.m` script.

 ### **RMS Re-projection Error**